Jewish political movements: Outside Israel

 In the 20th century, Jews in Europe and the Americas traditionally tended towards the political left, and played key roles in the birth of the labor movement as well as socialism.
 While Diaspora Jews have also been represented in the conservative side of the political spectrum, even politically conservative Jews have tended to support pluralism more consistently than many other elements of the political right.
 Daniel J. Elazar connects this pluralist tendency to the fact that Jews are not expected to proselytize, and argues that whereas Christianity and Islam anticipate a single world-state, Judaism does not.
 This lack of a universalizing religion is combined with the fact that most Jews live as minorities in their countries, and that no central Jewish religious authority has existed for over 2,000 years.
 (See list of Jews in politics, which illustrates the diversity of Jewish political thought and of the roles Jews have played in politics.)

 There are also a number of Jewish secular organizations at the local, national, and international levels.
 These organizations often play an important part in the Jewish community.
 Most of the largest groups, such as Hadassah and the United Jewish Communities, have an elected leadership.
 No one secular group represents the entire Jewish community, and there is often significant internal debate among Jews about the stances these organizations take on affairs dealing with the Jewish community as a whole, such as antisemitism and Israeli policies.
 In the United States and Canada today, the mainly secular United Jewish Communities (UJC), formerly known as the United Jewish Appeal (UJA), represents over 150 Jewish Federations and 400 independent communities across North America.
 Every major American city has its local "Jewish Federation", and many have sophisticated community centers and provide services, mainly health care-related.
 They raise record sums of money for philanthropic and humanitarian causes in North America and Israel.
-Other organizations such as the Anti-Defamation League, American Jewish Congress, American Jewish Committee, American Israel Public Affairs Committee, Zionist Organization of America, Americans for a safe Israel, B'nai B'rith and Agudath Israel represent different segments of the American Jewish community on a variety of issues.
+Other organizations such as the Anti-Defamation League, American Jewish Congress, American Jewish Committee, American Israel Public Affairs Committee, Zionist Organization of America, Americans for a Safe Israel (AFSI), B'nai B'rith and Agudath Israel represent different segments of the American Jewish community on a variety of issues.